The Importance of the Grandparent Relationship and How to Foster It

 - Get involved through church and community groups.
 There are also a number of activities that church groups and schools can be encouraged to participate in to engage children and teenagers with the elderly.
 From caroling and other entertainment functions to planned visits that provide socialization, many youth programs can find willing participants in such facilities.

 - Volunteer.
 Even as individuals, there are often volunteer opportunities to help with recreational activities scheduled within a variety of senior communities as well as more unstructured social situations.
 Even volunteering in local hospitals and rehab centers can be useful to encourage the concept of giving and being more accustomed to people with special needs and those using assistive devices.

 - Find out if your schools can help kids connect with the elderly.
 Schools can also be encouraged to pair up with Senior Centers to develop programs that match up students with individual seniors.
-An example of one such project is the e-pal project described in this Education World article.
 Such initiatives can go a long way in improving understanding and establishing positive relationships.

 - Help teens find meaningful work.
 For teenagers seeking a first job, it would certainly be worthwhile to consider working within an organization that provides senior services.
 For many, the opportunity to interact with the elderly and to perform a service that is "meaningful" generates more interest than say, flipping burgers.
 Working as an aide within a nursing home, a "transporter" within a larger hospital, a recreational assistant in a senior community, or even as delivery for various health-related supplies and devices are just a few examples.